pyohm/pyohm/README.md

 ## 👋 Hi, there!
 Hi, I'm pyohm\
 I will graduate from Korean Aerospace University in February 2026.
-- Major : AI, LLM
+- Major : AI, RAG

 Nice to meet you, and have a nice day B-)